 Economic welfare is a general concept which doesn’t lend to easy definition.
 Basically, it refers to how well people are doing.
-Economic welfare is usually measured in terms of Real Income, real GDP.
-An increase in Real Output and real incomes suggests people are better off and therefore there is an increase in economic welfare.
+Economic welfare is usually measured in terms of real income/real GDP.
+An increase in real output and real incomes suggests people are better off and therefore there is an increase in economic welfare.

 However, economic welfare will be concerned with more than just levels of income.
-For example, people’s living standards are also influenced by factors such as levels of congestion and pollution.
+For example, people’s living standards are also influenced by factors such as levels of health care, and environmental factors, such as congestion and pollution.
 These quality of life factors are important in determining economic welfare.

 Economic Welfare and Utility

 Economics is concerned with ideas of utility.
 Utility represents the satisfaction/happiness of a consumer.
 For example, if you are willing to pay £10 for a CD, then presumably you get a utility of at least £10 worth from the good.

 This is a branch of economics devoted to determining the optimal allocation of resources in society.
 It is concerned with allocative efficiency and social efficiency.

 Measure of economic welfare (MEW)